ndrean/demo-solidjs-websockets/README.md

 </details>

-## Javascript components
+## Javascript components with context pattern

-The used the **"context" pattern**: you parametrize a function that returns a Component.
+We used the **"context" pattern**: you parametrize a function that returns a Component.

 The pattern is: